zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-overview.md

 * msportalfx-padding

- The `msportalfx-docking-*` classes are used when elements will be docked at the header, body or footer of the blade.

 <!-- TODO: Determine whether 10 x 10 is px or some other unit of measurement. -->
 The `msportalfx-padding` class adds 10 x 10 padding to the blade.